chemkg/chemrof/src/schema/chemont-docs/index.md

              * [Moiety](Moiety.md) - a named part of a molecule.
 In some instances moieties may be composed of yet smaller moieties and functional groups
           * [Salt](Salt.md) - a chemical compound consisting of an ionic assembly of cations and anions.
        * [Polymer](Polymer.md)
+          * [Copolymer](Copolymer.md) - a polymer derived from more than one species of monomer
        * [RacemicMixture](RacemicMixture.md) - a chemical compound that has equal amounts of left- and right-handed enantiomers of a chiral molecule.
 An example is Thalidomide
        * [SubatomicParticle](SubatomicParticle.md) - A chemical entity below the granularity of an atom.
           * [Electron](Electron.md)